 Workmanship and Weight

-For rings, I prefer solid gold and never hollow due to the wear on our hands.
+For rings, I prefer solid gold and never hollow due to the wear and tear on our hands.
 Hollow will easily dent with pressure.
 For bracelets, whether I prefer hollow or solid gold depends on the item.
 Generally if it is a thick link chain for a bracelet I prefer hollow, other items I prefer solid.
 Any dainty piece of gold should not be hollow.

 Conclusion on Gold Jewelry